-Hampstead, and its surrounding area, is the preferred home of the rich and famous (Emma Stone recently bought a house there), so it goes without saying that this two-bedroom apartment in Belsize Park is in one of the most beautiful neighbourhoods in London.
-Set up for families (there are plenty of toys and books to occupy children) or a group of four friends, it’s perfectly placed for enjoying a snippet of luxurious London.
+Hampstead, along with its surrounding area, is the preferred home of the rich and famous.
+Located on Primrose Gardens, this two-bedroom apartment is in one of the most beautiful neighbourhoods in London.
+The house is ideal for families (there are many toys and books to occupy children) or a group of four friends.
 Make time for a walk on nearby Primrose Hill for one of the best views of the city.

 The River Thames flows on two sides of Mikail’s Docklands house on the river.
-Up to nine guests can rent four double rooms and one single room in the 4,000-square-foot (371-square-metre), family-friendly house.
+Up to nine guests can rent four double rooms and one single room in this spacious family-friendly house.
 Guests can enjoy spectacular views across the river from the large lounge, kitchen and dining room.
 The property also has a private drive and is just two minutes from Island Gardens station on the Docklands Light Railway (DLR).

 This apartment in Canary Wharf has two bedrooms and two bathrooms | Courtesy of John / Airbnb

 Two-bedroom Airbnb flats in Canary Wharf are hard to come by, particularly ones as spacious as this.
-Thoroughly modern and all decked out in white and glass, it’s an uber stylish city stay perfect for four guests.
-Two bathrooms mean you won’t all be fighting over the shower in the morning, and the prime location makes it easy to get into Central London on the Docklands Light Railway.
+Thoroughly modern and all decked out in white and glass, it’s an uber-stylish city stay that sleeps up to six guests.
+There are two bathrooms, so you won’t all be fighting over the shower in the morning.
+Also, its prime location makes it easy to get into Central London on the DLR.

 This light-filled two-bed flat in Notting Hill features a roof terrace | Courtesy of Anthony and Rebecca / Airbnb